Playing It Cool: Plot

-The ending message: Love isn’t a thinking thing, it’s a feeling thing.
-Live your own story.

 Cast

 In addition, Ashley Tisdale and Matthew Morrison make cameo appearances as themselves.

 Production

 Pre-production

 The script for the film was originally titled A Many Splintered Thing and was first on The Black List and was a 2011 finalist for the Nicholl Fellowship.

 Filming

 The film began filming in late 2012 in Los Angeles and completed in early 2013.
 The film is produced by Voltage Pictures and Wonderland Sound and Vision.

 Release

 The international trailer was released on September 17, 2014.

 The film was released in Estonia on September 26, 2014, Latvia on October 17, 2014, South Korea on October 23, 2014 and Romania on December 26, 2014.

 On November 5, 2014 it was announced Vertical Entertainment had acquired US distribution rights for the film with a planned 2015 release.
 In February 2015, the film was released exclusively on DirecTV Cinema.
 In Canada, on February 27, 2015, the film received a limited release in theatres and was released on video on demand.
 The film was released on video on demand on March 31, 2015 before a limited release on May 8, 2015.

 The film premiered at the Dallas International Film Festival on April 11, 2015.